manueldekan/novaparcel/README.md

 NovaParcel is an **inter-galactic parcel delivery company** operating across multiple star systems and galaxies.

-As part of the **Analytics team**, your role is to help us with the following topics.
+As part of the **Business Intelligence team**, your role is to help us with the following topics.

 ---

 ## 📃 API

-We want to provide an API that exposes data from the NovaParcel operational database, which will be used downstream by **Azure Data Factory**.
+We want to provide an API that exposes data from the NovaParcel operational database, which will be used downstream by **orchestrator hosted on Azure**.

 ### 👓 Requirements